Alan0943/UFO-HotSpots-DSA-P3-/README.md

 3. Run the program (if "Error opening file" go to UFO_Data.cpp and put absolute path to ufo_sightings.csv)

 ## Menu Interface
-Once the program is ran, a menu interface with a text box labled input will appear with these options:
+Once the program is ran, a menu interface will display shown below will display in the terminal

 1. View all sightings within a radius (max 500 miles) (input coordinates)
 2. View unique cities with most sightings within a radius (input coordinates)